aau-claaudia/hpc/docs/ai-lab/additional-guides/building-your-own-container-image.md

-???+ news "This guide is currently in testing phase"
+!!! info "This guide is currently in testing phase"
     If you encounter any errors or issues, please provide us with your feedback through the [AAU Service Portal](https://serviceportal.aau.dk/serviceportal?id=sc_cat_item&sys_id=a05e2fb4c3434610f0f3041ad001310e).
 Your input is invaluable in helping us improve this resource.
 Thank you for your understanding!

 # Building your own container image